Human evolution and Botswana...

 Mogae also retired in April 2008 and handed over the presidency to Ian Khama, son of the first president.

-Ian Khama was elected in 2009 and is now the current president of Botswana.
+Ian Khama was elected in 2009 and 2014 before he handed over the role to Dr Mokgweetsi Masisi in 2019, who is now the current president of Botswana.